 › Yun Je Kang, head of TV design team for Samsung, Visual Display Business;

 › David Lowes, SVP and European CMO for Samsung;

 › Rima Sabina Aouf, deputy editor of Dezeen.

 A mockup of the finalists' designs will be produced by Samsung and shown at electronics trade show IFA, in Berlin in September 2017.
 All five will be invited to travel to Berlin and present their work, before the winner is selected.

-Dezeen will also interview the finalists and publish a short movie about each one.
-Shortlisted designs will also be published.
+Dezeen will also interview the finalists and make a short movie about each one.
+The winner will have their movie published on Dezeen.